|

 James Billington had a life long fascination with hanging and had

-position.
-Like Henry Pierrepoint he was to found a dynasty of hangmen.
-James
+hangman's position.
+Like Henry Pierrepoint he was to found a dynasty of

-ran a barber shop in Farnworth when not engaged in
+hangmen.
+James ran a barber shop in Farnworth when not engaged in executions.

-executions.
-He executed 141 men and five women in England and Wales, at least one man
+He executed 141 men and five women in England and Wales, at least

-murder of his wife and four children.
-Laycock was to
+hawker, for the murder of his wife and four children.
+Laycock

-have said just before being hanged, "You will not hurt me?" to which
+was to have said just before being hanged, "You will not hurt me?" to

 Henry Dainton for the murder of his wife at Bath